Bale vows to continue playing for Wales

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Captain Gareth Bale said he will continue playing for Wales for "as long as I'm wanted" after defeat to England sealed their World Cup elimination.
+Captain Gareth Bale said he will continue playing for Wales for "as long as I'm wanted" after defeat by England sealed their World Cup elimination.

 A 3-0 loss at Doha's Ahmad bin Ali Stadium means Wales end a disappointing World Cup campaign bottom of Group B.

-Bale, 33, says he will be back for international duty when Robert Page's side begin Euro 2024 qualifying next March.
+Bale, 33, says he will be back for international duty when Robert Page's side begin Euro 2024 qualifying in March.

 "I'll keep going as long as I can and as long as I'm wanted," he said.